BeeLazy/Cookbook/k8s/docs/en-US/HyperV-NestedViritualization.md

 - The Hyper-V host must be Windows Server 2022/Windows 11 or greater
 - VM configuration version 10.0 or greater

-> :warning: **Caution:** The guest can be any Windows supported guest operating system.
+> :warning: **Note:** The guest can be any Windows supported guest operating system.
 Newer Windows operating systems may support enlightenments that improve performance.

 ## Configure Nested Virtualization <a id="configure-nested-virtualization"></a>
 1. Create a virtual machine.
 See the prerequisites above for the required OS and VM versions.